SChernykh/p2pool/README.md

 Decentralized pool for Monero mining.

-Mining on the mainnet has started!
-You can check the pool status at https://p2pool.io/
+Pool status and monitoring pages can be found at https://p2pool.io/ and https://p2pool.observer/

 ### Build status